 Reminder: In the majority of situations, using this methodology alone does not result into WCAG 2.0 conformance claims for the target websites; see Relation to WCAG 2.0 Conformance Claims for more background.

 Website owners may wish to make public statements about the outcomes from evaluations following this methodology.
-This can be done when at least every non-optional methodology requirement is satisifed, the conformance target defined in Step 1.b.
-Define the Conformance Target is satisfied by all web pages and web page states audited (in Step 4: Audit the Selected Sample), and the website owner commits to ensuring the validty and maintaining the accuracy of the evaluation statement made.
+This can be done when at least every non-optional methodology requirement is satisfied, the conformance target defined in Step 1.b.
+Define the Conformance Target is satisfied by all web pages and web page states audited (in Step 4: Audit the Selected Sample), and the website owner commits to ensuring the validity and maintaining the accuracy of the evaluation statement made.

 An evaluation statement according to this methodology includes at least the following information: